Sagoia/GLOVE/Docs/GLOVEDesignDocument.md

 To accomplish the above functionality, GLOVE offers implementations of OpenGL ES and EGL (see Figure 2) and is comprised of two shared libraries: libGLESv2.so and libEGL.so.
 Additionally, the translation from ESSL shaders to SPIR-V (needed by Vulkan) is handled by the external [glslang](https://github.com/KhronosGroup/glslang) library.
 The latter is statically linked to libGLESv2.so.

+The same architecture applies on MS Windows and MacOS, changing only the name of shared libraries (GLESv2.dll and libEGL.dll for MS Windows - libGLESv2.dylib and libEGL.dylib for MacOS) ).

 Currently, GLOVE supports [OpenGL ES 2.0](https://www.khronos.org/registry/OpenGL/specs/es/2.0/es_full_spec_2.0.pdf) and [EGL 1.4](https://www.khronos.org/registry/EGL/specs/eglspec.1.4.pdf) versions and has been tested with mesa Vulkan Intel driver, version **1.0.54** (see specification [here](https://www.khronos.org/registry/vulkan/)).

 As a prerequisite for correct functioning, GLOVE must be linked to a Vulkan driver implementation which supports **VK\_KHR\_maintenance1** extension, mandatory for OpenGL to Vulkan Coordinates conversion (left handed to right handed coordinate system).

 GLOVE EGL implementation can be connected to one or more window platforms such as XCB, Wayland, Android or fbdev, which handle framebuffer allocation / deallocation and presentation onto the system&#39;s display.
-Currently EGL supports XCB back-end, but it can be easily extended to support more back-ends (more details in [section 2.1.2](#2-1-2-egl-back-end-platform-support-))
+Currently EGL supports **XCB, Wayland, Android, Windows and MacOS surfaces**.
+Moreover, it can be easily extended to support even more back-ends (more details in [section 2.1.2](#2-1-2-egl-back-end-platform-support-))

 ## 1.3 GLOVE EGL